MEET THE TEAM

 Megan McCafferty

-Her diverse performance experience spans international tours, summer festivals such as Mostly Modern Festival and The Anatomy of Sound, and notable premieres—including Clint Needham’s Resolve with the Factory Seconds Brass Trio (Cleveland Orchestra) at Carnegie Hall in 2019, and Julia Wolfe’s flute choir work Oxygen at the 2022 NFA Convention in Chicago.
+Megan’s performance career includes international touring, festival collaborations such as Mostly Modern and The Anatomy of Sound, and notable premieres, including Clint Needham’s Resolve with members of the Factory Seconds Brass Trio (Cleveland Orchestra) at Carnegie Hall and Julia Wolfe’s Oxygen at the 2022 NFA Convention.
+Additional engagements include performances with the Albany Symphony, the Boston Civic Orchestra, and the Flutistry Boston Flute Festival.
+She made her Carnegie Hall solo debut at age seventeen after winning first prize in the Alexander & Buono International Flute Competition.

 Director of Sales Operations